F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

    Support for the **bigiqAuthProvider** property is available in DO v1.18 and later.
 You must have the authentication provider defined on the BIG-IQ before submitting the declaration.

 In this example, we show how you can reference an external auth provider for BIG-IQ license calls using the **bigiqAuthProvider** property introduced in DO 1.18.
-This allows the DO to use token-based authentication for BIG-IQ license requests.
 The default is to use TMOS as the authentication provider.
 For more information on BIG-IQ authentication tokens, see |tokendoc| in the BIG-IQ API reference.

 To use this property in your declaration, you must have an existing authentication provider defined on your BIG-IQ.
 For information on configuring authentication providers, see the BIG-IQ documentation (for example, the |authdoc| chapter gives information on configuring an LDAP authentication provider in BIG-IQ 7.0).